 - Ebb and flow: Plants are flooded with water and then drained several times a day.

 Hydroponics is all about careful management of the environment for your plants.
-So while it seems like an easy business to try as a beginner farmer, take your time analyzing your options and learning about hydroponics from experts before you start your own.
+So, while it seems like an easy business to try as a beginner farmer, take your time analyzing your options and learning about hydroponics from experts before you start your own.

-12. Cannabis Farming
+13. Cannabis Farming

 If you live in an area where cannabis use is legal, cannabis is another profitable farming alternative.
 Although you can produce better quality plants in a controlled environment, the easiest way to start is by growing them outdoors.
 Having a large backyard is an advantage; It helps keep your investment low while giving you a flexible space with which to work.

 Growing cannabis outdoors can cost as little as $10 per square foot, although a greenhouse helps by providing an efficient, controlled environment.
-According to Medicgrow, a 5’x5’ grow space indoors costs about $225 per pound, with a 10.5-pound yield.
+According to Medicgrow, a 5’x’5 grow space indoors costs about $225 per pound, with a 10.5-pound yield

-13. Rooftop Tea Garden
+14. Rooftop Tea Garden

-A rooftop tea garden, a twist on the more common rooftop gardens found in many cities, has many potentials for profit.
+A rooftop tea garden, a twist on the more common rooftop gardens found in many cities, has much potential for profit.
 Naturally, you can grow a variety of aromatic and medicinal herbs and greens to sell directly to consumers.
 But if you have the ability, you can also create a rustic coffee and tea shop directly on the rooftop.
-You’d need to partner with the landlord or whoever has legal right to use the rooftop, and of course, it helps to know or partner with someone for running the cafe.
+You’d need to partner with the landlord or whoever has the legal right to use the rooftop, and of course, it helps to know or partner with someone for running the cafe.

 Some important things to consider before designing your rooftop garden: